sltnsrh/demo-mail-service/README.md

+# Mailing App
-# Getting started:
+## Getting started:

 Running from CLI:
 * Clone the Git repository to your local and move into the directory
-* Export variables with you Gmail credentials:
+* Export variables with your Gmail credentials:
   * `export EMAIL=<your_email>`
   * `export PASSWORD=<your_app_password_for_google>`
 * Run the application: `mvn spring-boot:run`